 How does communication work while the students are in the program?

-We provide bi-weekly phone updates for families as a courtesy and so we are all on the same page as we progress with the student.
+We provide bi-monthly phone updates for families as a courtesy and so we are all on the same page as we progress with the student.
+This occurs on the first and third week of the month (typically Wednesday or Thursday).

 Communication with students’ families and friends is encouraged and done by writing letters.
-This allows for time to process the information and give thoughtful responses rather than immediate emotion.
+This allows for time to process the information and give thoughtful responses rather than immediate emotions.

-Please note: As a general rule we do not provide our personal cell phone numbers or information.
-It is important that when not doing work we have time to recharge so we are able to continue to provide our students our best selves.
+As a general rule, we do not provide our personal cell phone numbers or information.
+It is important that when not doing work, we have time to recharge so we are able to continue to provide our students our best selves.

-What activities are done during the Winter months?
+What activities are you doing during the winter months?

 How much does the program cost?
 Do you take insurance?